The Step to Center Story

 Betsy has designed and facilitated training programs for a variety of organizations including Massachusetts Institute of Technology, Harvard Medical Center, daycare and child welfare organizations, and non-profits.
 She has presented customized workshops and seminars on a variety of topics, co-written a book, and served as a blogger for the Huffington Post Divorce Blog.
 Betsy’s writings and original points of view have appeared in the Boston Globe and on a variety of professional websites as well as on A Plus (Ashton Kutcher’s digital media outlet).
 Betsy has a B.A. from the University of Vermont and an M.S.W. from Fordham University.

 Ellen helps individuals and families stymied by difficult conversations in their work or personal lives.
-Ellen is the principal of eWaldorf Mediation where she mediates divorces and facilitates family discussions among adult siblings and parents and adult children.
+Ellen is the principal of eWaldorf Mediation where she mediates divorces, facilitates family discussions among adult children and their siblings or parents, and consults with individuals who have run out of ideas for dealing with challenging interpersonal situations.